Q: Why does my plant have two traps on a single leaf?

 do this more commonly than any others.

-for ten whole dollars, as long as you promise never to tell anyone, or to complain when I make a gadzillion dollars off your
+a whole ten dollars, as long as you promise never to tell anyone, or to complain when I make a gadzillion dollars off your

 plant.